panchalsagar1815/Cross-Language-Information-Retrieval/README.md

 Parts of the project are explained as we progress.

 Data Used
-bitext.(en,de): A sentence aligned, parallel German-English corpus, sourced from the Europarl corpus (which is a collection of debates held in the EU parliament over a number of years).
+bitext. (en, de): A sentence aligned, parallel German-English corpus, sourced from the Europarl corpus (which is a collection of debates held in the EU parliament over a number of years).
 We'll use this to develop word-alignment tools, and build a translation probability table.

 newstest.(en,de): A separate, smaller parallel corpus for evaulation of the translation system.